-Once adopted, a Code of Conduct continues in force until amended by the community board.
-The Code can be amended at any time but should not be revoked unless the community board replaces it with another Code.
-Once adopted, amendments to the Code require a resolution supported by 75 per cent of the members of the community board present at a community board meeting where the amendment is considered.
+Once adopted, a Code of Conduct continues in force until amended by the Council.
+The Code can be amended at any time but cannot be revoked unless the Council replaces it with another Code.
+Once adopted, amendments to the Code require a resolution supported by 75 per cent of the members of the Council present at a Council meeting where the amendment is considered.

-The community board may formally review the Code as soon as practicable after the beginning of each triennium.
-The results of that review will be considered by the community board in regard to potential changes for improving the Code.
+Council may formally review the Code as soon as practicable after the beginning of each triennium.
+The results of that review will be considered by the Council in regard to potential changes for improving the Code.